If you’re thinking about whether to date a widower, you should pay special attention to how to do it right.

 Also, never try to be like her.
 Yes, you will surely feel the need to try and rise up for the challenge but do it in your own way.
-Don’t change, and don’t try to resemble her, or mimic their relationship.
+Don’t change, and don’t try to resemble her or mimic their relationship.

-This is a slippery psychological slope for both.
+One dating a widow red flag is this is a slippery psychological slope for both.
 Remember, he came to like and love you after an enormous loss and pain.
 So, don’t change what he liked so much.